FelipeVillota/db-check-cocaine-seizures/README.md

 It is essential to recognize both, the database's goal and the fact that it remains a collaborative work in progress, made by multiple team members.

-So, as a catalyst for data quality, this script intends to:
+So, as a catalyst for data quality, this script intends to be a back-end check:

 1. Define rules per column